Updated Fall 2020

 I. Schedule of Ph.D.
 Program

-The Ph.D. program offered by the History Department encompasses course work, examinations (including examinations demonstrating language facility), and the research and writing of a doctoral dissertation.
+The History Ph.D. program encompasses course work, examinations demonstrating language facility, a comprehensive portfolio, and the research and writing of a doctoral dissertation.

-Normally, students will take course work for two academic years, the General Examination in the Fall of the third year, and, upon passing this examination, proceed to the dissertation.
-A Dissertation Prospectus must be submitted and approved by the end of the semester following satisfactory completion of the General Examination.
+Normally, students will take coursework for two academic years, the Comprehensive Portfolio in the Fall of the third year, and, upon passing the portfolio (see Section VI), proceed to the dissertation.
+A Dissertation Prospectus must be submitted and approved by the end of the semester following satisfactory completion the Comprehensive Portfolio (see Section VI below).

 II.
 Satisfactory Progress

 Students are expected to proceed through the program making satisfactory grades and at a satisfactory pace.
 Satisfactory grades are defined as receiving at least as many A's and A-'s as B+'s, B's and B-'s in any given year.
 Satisfactory pace is defined as avoiding incompletes and keeping to the schedule outlined in Section I above.
 The department reviews the records of all students annually.
-Students failing to make satisfactory progress may be refused permission to take the General Examination.
-Funded students failing to make satisfactory progress may lose financial assistance.
+Students failing to make satisfactory progress may be refused permission to submit a Comprehensive Portfolio (see Section VI).
+Students failing to make satisfactory progress may lose financial support.

-The Graduate Committee reviews students’ records each semester.
+The Director of Graduate Studies reviews students’ records each semester.
 Students judged not to be making satisfactory progress on the basis of these reviews will be issued a warning.
-Subsequent failure by a warned student to achieve sufficient improvement may result in a recommendation to the Graduate School to issue a notice of probation.
-(The Graduate School will automatically place any student on probation falling below its own standards of acceptable progress, as described in the Graduate School Handbook.)
-Students on probation for two consecutive semesters, and facing the prospect of a third term in this situation, confront the possibility they will lose financial aid and/or be terminated from the graduate program.
+Subsequent failure by a warned student to achieve sufficient improvement may result in a recommendation to the Laney Graduate School to issue a notice of probation.
+(The Laney Graduate School will automatically place any student on probation falling below its own standards of acceptable progress, as described in the Laney Graduate School Handbook.)
+Students on probation for two consecutive semesters, and facing the prospect of a third term in this situation, confront the possibility they will lose financial support and/or be terminated from the graduate program.

 III.
 Residence and Course Requirements